gitworkflows/devpod/memory-bank/components/ws-daemon-api.md

 # Workspace Daemon API

 ## Overview
-The Workspace Daemon API defines the gRPC interfaces for the Workspace Daemon service, which is responsible for managing workspace content, filesystem operations, and low-level container operations within the Gitpod platform.
+The Workspace Daemon API defines the gRPC interfaces for the Workspace Daemon service, which is responsible for managing workspace content, filesystem operations, and low-level container operations within the Devpod platform.
 This API enables the initialization, backup, and disposal of workspace content, as well as advanced container operations like user namespace setup and network configuration.

 ## Purpose
 This API provides a standardized interface for: